amarwaits/Digital-Movies-Signage/README.md

 \* Please provide a repository URL (e.g Github) to send it after completion.

 #### Tech Design
-We have used in-memory data structures to implement this assignment.
+1. We have used in-memory data structures to implement this assignment.
 	* `src/app/app.go` defines the JSON-RPC implementation.
 	* `src/app/movie_controller.go` implements the RPC controllers.
 	* `src/app/movie_service.go` contains service layer / business logic for Add/Get Movie(s).
 	* `cmd/server.go` contains the code to start the server.
+2. We have used `ETag` and `Last-Modified` headers to implement HTTP caching for Get Movie List that returns `HTTP status 304` when data is not updated on server.

 ##### Dependencies:
-1. Go v1.12 or above (Installation guide: https://go.dev/doc/install)
+1. Go v1.18 or above (Installation guide: https://go.dev/doc/install)

 ##### Running the code
 - Run server after moving the root directory of repository